Empowering Healthcare Ecosystems with Universal Standards.

 Data Residency & Sovereignty (Texas SB 1188)

-The January 1, 2026 deadline has passed.
+Enforcement active — $25,000 per violationTexas SB 1188 is in active enforcement.
 If your EHR or billing partner caches Texas patient data on offshore servers, you are liable for up to $25,000 per violation.
-The state is now authorized to issue penalties.
+The state is authorized to issue penalties now—and a data residency audit typically surfaces adjacent TEFCA, USCDI, and Part 2 exposure.

 The UE Solution: We conduct full-stack infrastructure audits and migrations to ensure 100% domestic data residency, protecting you from the "hidden" offshore risks of global cloud vendors.
+The SB 1188 audit is also an entry point into a broader compliance retainer: the same infrastructure review surfaces adjacent TEFCA, USCDI v3, and 42 CFR Part 2 exposure — so a single engagement becomes a foundation for ongoing compliance coverage.

 Modernization That Pays: Revenue-Focused Solutions